Twists of superconformal algebras: Twisted Observables and Factorization Algebras

 \subsubsection{Obtaining Vertex Algebras}

 Now let us address the circumstances under which we obtain a vertex algebra under twisting.
 Let $\mc Q$ be a nilpotent supercharge, and let $j \colon \RR^2 \to C(\RR^{p,q})$ be a $\mc Q$-compatible subspace of definite signature.
-We will impose the following requirements. \begin{enumerate} \item The group $\mr{ISO}(j(\RR^2))$ of isometries of the image of $j$ is contained in $Z_{\cQ}$. \item For a choice of complex coordinate $z$ on $\RR^2$, the complexified translation $\dd_{\ol z}$ is in $\mf b_{\cQ}^\CC$. \end{enumerate}
+We will impose the following requirements. \begin{enumerate} \item The group $Z_{\cQ}$ contains a subgroup isomorphic to $\mr{ISO}(j(\RR^2))$ acting by isometries on the image of $j$. \item For a choice of complex coordinate $z$ on $\RR^2$, the complexified translation $\dd_{\ol z}$ is in $\mf b_{\cQ}^\CC$. \end{enumerate}

 Under these conditions we obtain the following result.

 \begin{thm} Let $\mc V = j^*\obs^\cQ(D_1(0))$ for $j$ and $\cQ$ as above, where $D_1(0) \sub \RR^2$ is the unit disk.
 Let